-Figure 20.
+Figure21.
 PTM Service : Selecting Test Cases to execute

 Test Case Execution Status Rankings

 As the tests are running, you can view high-level results in the following three categories.
 As test case execution progresses, you can observe these categories being incrementally updated on the View Result page of the PTM Service, as shown in the figure (figure 22).